znamenap/dbschema-version/sources/main/DbSchema.Version/notes.md

 - Added roles for reade, writer and owner.
 - Added permissions per each db object.
 - Added existence check for procedure of the step while registering it.
+- Restructure the repo to use higher level folder for configuration stuff.